navy1978/retrorun/README.md

 6) Configuration of cores is now done via file, by default the file is in: "/storage/.config/distribution/configs/retrorun.cfg" but another file can be specified via "-c" parameter
 7) Manages different aspect ratio (as parameters)
 8) Manages GPIO/USB joypad
+9) OSD with explicative images
+10) Info Menu with device / game information

 Retrorun parameters